rayaq-siddiqui/rayaq-siddiqui/README.md

   </a>
 </h1>

 I am <b>Rayaq Siddiqui</b>.
-I am in my final year of Software Engineering at the University of Waterloo.
-I have experience as a Machine Learning Developer, both in Computer Vision and Natural Language Processing.
-I also have experiences in Machine Learning Compilers and general Software Engineering.
+I am a Software Engineer at Google and alum of the Software Engineering program at the University of Waterloo.
+My experience spans compilers and low-level systems, machine learning training, optimization and deployment, and large-scale build and version control infrastructure.

 I love programming and mathematics.